brpandey/leetcode-notes/sys-design/hacking/39_interplanetary.md

 For TCP, the buffers are typically small and kept on the network card or in memory, packets in the buffer are usually transient and stored for milliseconds.
-In this question, however, due to the long KTT and high loss rate, these unacked and out of order data packets might be held for hours until they are resolved.
+In this question, however, due to the long RTT and high loss rate, these unacked and out of order data packets might be held for hours until they are resolved.

 The memory usage of these buffers is significantly more than in a typical network card, and this design adds an explicit memory cache for both of these buffers.